Schostal: History

-Schostal Photo Agency (Agentur Schostal) was founded by cousins Robert and Walter Schostal in 1929, with the aim of producing and distributing photographs both locally and globally.
-There was a family background in the sale of photography; their aunt, Regine Mattersdorf, owned Magazin Metropol in Vienna, financed by their father, from which she sold postcards, a business that Robert, then 19, and her son Walter took on, renaming it Vienna Photo Kurier in 1925.
+Schostal Photo Agency (Agentur Schostal) was founded by brothers Robert and Walter Schostal in 1929, with the aim of producing and distributing photographs both locally and globally.
+There was a family background in the sale of photography; their aunt, Regine Mattersdorf, owned Magazin Metropol in Vienna, financed by their father, from which she sold postcards, a business that Robert, then 19, and his brother Walter took on, renaming it Vienna Photo Kurier in 1925.

 With more than one million photos covering a wide variety of subjects, Agentur Schostal was one of the great agencies of the 1920s and 1930s.
 The headquarters were in Wieden, the 4th district of Vienna in the former office of Wiener Photo-Kurier.
 Schostal had representatives and offices in major European cities Paris, Milan, Berlin and Stockholm.

 The main customers were print media, including magazines such as Die Dame, Die Woche and Uhu in Austria, Moderne Welt, Die Bühne, Wiener Salonblatt and Wiener Magazin to which Schostal supplied images relating to culture, fashion and glamor.
 From 1929 it was the Austrian representative of the Keystone Press Agency (London, New York).
 In the 1930s many leading Italian magazines, including Lei, Natura, Excelsior, Eva and La Rivista Illustrata del Popolo d’Italia, employed the photographs taken by Paul Wolff through Schostal.

 In March 1938 German troops invaded Austria.
 Robert Schostal quickly made a bid to flee the country for Paris where his brother lived, leaving behind the Schostal Agency photographs, but was betrayed and arrested in Klagenfurt.
 He was released after Studio Madame d'Ora made representations on his behalf, paying for a visa for him and his mother to come to France, though he instead traveled to the United States.
 Walter Schostal arranged for customers outside of Germany and Austria to invoice their office in Paris instead of Vienna, but with France's declaration of war in 1939, the Paris branch had to close and in 1941 the entire Schostal family reunited in New York.

 in Vienna, though his close relations with Nazi officials of the Reichspressekammer Friedrich Gondosch, also a photographer and whose pictures are in the collection, was able to take over the Schostal agency.
 The photographs were subsequently used for propaganda, rebranded with the stamp "Wien Bild" followed by the banner P.P.P.
 Photos für Presse und Propaganda ('PPP photos for press and propaganda').

 After the Second World War, in 1948, the agency, which was then under Soviet control, closed.
 Robert made unsuccessful efforts from America to recover the archive.
 However, some of the photos were hidden in a basement, and Friedrich Gondosch vanished, perhaps fearing reprisal.